 The Explorer May Also Be Known As

 The title of this persona may not feel totally right to you if you don’t often hit the trails or travel around the world.
-Don’t worry – the Explorer archetype is really about a mindset, not a hobby or behavior!
+Don’t worry – the Explorer archetype characteristics are really about a mindset, not a hobby or behavior!
 This persona can also be called:

 The Explorer Brand Atmosphere (i.e. Visuals and Aesthetics)